aanderson120/GrottoQuiz/README.md

 *Deployed Site https://aanderson120.github.io/GrottoQuiz/

 ## Description
-* Did you know there are secret lots within the Sims 4 that you can.
-Once you find them there is only one path in.
-This will help get you into the Forgotton Grotto located in Oasis Springs.
-You have 2 minuets to take the quiz and watch your score improve on the high scores page.
-Too embarassed of you're score, you can quiclk clear the high scores and try again.
+* Rumor has it deep within Oasis Springs there is a secret Forgotten Grotto.
+You have 2 minuets to find the right path into the Grotto.
+The page includes a High Scores page that uses local storage to save your score as well as a clear button if you want to make your score disappear.